timoline/Synoportal/README.md

 Credits
 -------
-Synoportal is using the css of Twitter Bootstrap: http://twitter.github.com/bootstrap/
+Synoportal is using the css framework of Twitter Bootstrap: http://twitter.github.com/bootstrap/